Right On Crime: Right On Crime signatories

+The First Step Act

-Right on Crime supported the First Step Act and cosigned its endorsement letter to Congress, along with 41 other organizations.
+Right On Crime supports the First Step Act and cosigned its endorsement letter to Congress, along with 41 other organizations.
 The act includes programming to reduce recidivism rates and lower mandatory minimums.
 The First Step Act was approved on December 18, 2018, in a 87 to 12 vote through the Senate.
-Right on Crime signatory Ken Cuccinelli states that "these common-sense reforms will improve public safety by reducing recidivism and provide a second chance to those who have served their time and who want to live law-abiding, productive lives."
+Right On Crime signatory Ken Cuccinelli states that "these common-sense reforms will improve public safety by reducing recidivism and provide a second chance to those who have served their time and who want to live law-abiding, productive lives."

-Right on Crime has also written a letter to the House of Representatives supporting the SAFE Justice Act.
-They say that the act will help increase public safety while reducing taxpayer costs.
-They advocate for alternatives such as shorter sentences and community supervision.

-In North Carolina, Right on Crime advocated for raising the age of jurisdiction in the juvenile justice system.
-Regarding juvenile justice reform, Marc Levin states that lowering short-term costs through larger caseloads and fewer programs "...contribute to higher rates of recidivism and revocations among 16- and 17-year-olds, leading to higher long-term overall costs."
-In a press release by the John Locke Foundation, he discusses how sending youth to prison withholds them from reformative programs that could reduce recidivism in the future, incurring higher overall costs.

-Statewide reforms supported by Right on Crime have also been made in Texas, Louisiana, Maryland, Oregon, and others.
-Some examples include: